-Average selling prices declined slightly versus both the prior fiscal quarter and prior year periods.
+The segment gross profit margin remains robust, improving versus the prior year periods.
+Average selling prices have continued to decrease slightly versus prior periods, but have stabilized versus the previous quarter.
 Average selling prices have been negatively affected by our growth initiatives in Asia.